-- Multiple halogen atoms are labeled with the Greek numerical prefixes such as di, tri, tetra, to denote the number of identical halogen atoms attached to a carbon atom.
-If more than onehalogen atoms attached to the same carbon atom, numeral is repeated that much time.
+- Multiple halogen atoms are labelled with the Greek numerical prefixes such as di, tri, tetra, to denote the number of identical halogen atoms attached to a carbon atom.
+If more than one halogen atoms attached to the same carbon atom, the numeral is repeated that much time.

-- Position of halogen atom is indicated by writing the position and name of the halogen just before the name of the parent hydrocarbon.
+- The position of the halogen atom is indicated by writing the position and name of the halogen just before the name of the parent hydrocarbon.

-- First of all write the root word for the parent hydrocarbon (depending upon the no. of carbon atoms in the longest carbon chain).
+- First, write the root word for the parent hydrocarbon (depending upon the no. of carbon atoms in the longest carbon chain).

 - Secondly, calculate the number of halogen atoms present.
-If there are multiple halogen atoms present, then arrange the halogens alphabetically in prefix, labeling them with their respective positions.
-But, if same halogen atom is present more than once then use the prefixes di, tri, tetra etc.
+If there are multiple halogen atoms present, then arrange the halogens alphabetically in the prefix, labelling them with their respective positions.
+But, if the same halogen atom is present more than once then use the prefixes di, tri, tetra, etc.

 Nomenclature of Haloalkanes